ctholho/qryo/README.md

 # Qryo – brainfreezingly simple offline-first apps

 Qryo helps you build offline-first web apps.
-It concerns itself with server requests.
-To make assets (js, css, html) available offline you should rely on different technologies like PWAs or hybrid mobile apps.
+It concerns itself with server requests like CRUD REST calls or RPCs.
+For offline static assets use PWAs.

-However, Qryo is not yet functional.
-This is a proof of concept and public lab and I'm playing around with tanstack/query, Nuxt and Directus.
+Qryo is **not yet functional**.
+This is a proof of concept and public laboratory.

+Stack: Tanstack/query, Nuxt and Directus

 ## Running example

-Easiest way is to open this project in Gitpod.
+The easiest way is to open this project in Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ctholho/qryo)